Jana Mashonee: Personal life

-Referring to herself as an "Urban Indian", Jana has stated "From a cultural perspective, I describe myself as an Urban Indian because I am a Native American person who "walks in both worlds" –an expression that refers to Natives who live their lives in the traditional and in the contemporary/modern worlds."
-Mashonee grew up in a Baptist church and is a self proclaimed Christian, stating she focuses more on exploring spirituality of the Creator than just rules written by men.
-Jana is currently residing in New York City.
+Referring to herself as an "Urban Indian", Mashonee has said, "From a cultural perspective, I describe myself as an Urban Indian because I am a Native American person who "walks in both worlds" –an expression that refers to Natives who live their lives in the traditional and in the contemporary/modern worlds."

+Mashonee grew up in a Baptist church.
+She is a self-proclaimed Christian, stating she focuses more on exploring spirituality of the Creator than just rules written by men.
+She currently resides in New York City.